-US, Iraq begin formal talks on withdrawing US-led military coalition
+US, Iraq begin formal talks on winding down US-led military coalition

 US and Iraq agree to start talks to end presence of US-led coalition

-The joint commission began “the commencement of the first round of bilateral dialogue between Iraq and the United States of America to end the Coalition in Iraq”, Al-Sudani said in a statement.
+The joint commission began “the commencement of the first round of bilateral dialogue between Iraq and the United States of America to end the Coalition in Iraq”, Al-Sudani’s office said in a statement.

-“Military experts will oversee ending the military mission of the Global Coalition against Daesh [ISIL], a decade after its initiation and after its successful achievement of its mission in partnership with Iraqi security and military forces,” he added.
+“Military experts will oversee ending the military mission of the Global Coalition against Daesh [ISIL], a decade after its initiation and after its successful achievement of its mission in partnership with Iraqi security and military forces,” it added.

-Currently, there are about 2,500 US troops still deployed in Iraq as part of the coalition that was formed in 2014.
+Currently, there are about 2,500 US troops still deployed in Iraq as part of the coalition that was formed in 2014 to help the Iraqi government defeat ISIL.

 The US says its aims to set up a committee to negotiate the terms of the mission’s end were first discussed last year.